For the complete documentation index, see llms.txt. This page is also available as Markdown.

 4. If battery is charged and power button doesn't respond, contact support

-This indicates a firmware crash.
+This indicates a system error.

 Solution: